jcfreeman2/dbe/docs/schemaeditor.md

 current schema file and remove any that are not needed.
  -->

-__Warning:__ To get the main widow to update with the updated include file list it is sometimes necessary to click around in the main window until it updates!!

 ## Saving files

  To save all modified schema files, `File->Save Schema` (Ctrl+S).
 To